melissamonk-NOAA/Vermilion_2021/doc/north.md

 ([RecFIN](https://www.recfin.org/)).
-The MRFSS survey design included stratification by species (sunset rockfish were not recognized at the time), subregion (northern and southern California), 2-month ‘wave’, water area (e.g. within or beyond three miles from shore), and fishing mode (party/charter and private/rental boats, plus various shore modes).
+The MRFSS survey design included stratification by species (sunset rockfish were not recognized at the time), subregion (northern and southern California), 2-month ‘wave’, water area (e.g. within or beyond three miles from shore), and fishing mode (party/charter (PC) and private/rental (PR) boats, plus various shore modes).
+The PC mode includes the Commercial Passenger Fishing Vessel fleet (CPFV).

 Some known issues with the MRFSS estimates include 1) missing estimates of catch in weight for some strata that reported catch in numbers, 2) a change in the